cozyGalvinism/advent-of-code/README.md

 Individual solutions live in the `./src/bin/` directory as separate binaries. _Inputs_ and _examples_ live in the the `./data` directory.

-Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/main/src/template/commands/scaffold.rs#L9-L35) has _tests_ referencing its _example_ file in `./data/examples`.
+Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/main/src/template.txt) has _tests_ referencing its _example_ file in `./data/examples`.
 Use these tests to develop and debug your solutions against the example input.
+In VS Code, `rust-analyzer` will display buttons for running / debugging these unit tests above the unit test blocks.

 > [!TIP]
 > when editing a solution, `rust-analyzer` will display buttons for running / debugging unit tests above the unit test blocks.